Learning Gemara is one of the foundational pillars of Torah life.

 Sees the words

-And the word is highlighted in real time
+And each word is highlighted in real time

 This leads to: